 You make Retrofuturistic music inspired by the 80’s.
 Can you tell us who your inspirations are?

 Sylvester Stallone, Arnold Schwarzenegger, Heather Locklear – you know, the regulars.
 I played in metal bands in the 80s because I didn’t need much gear and I knew how to approach the style.
 I pretty much was listening to Depeche Mode, The Cure, The Smiths etc. and THAT was the music that I was more inspired by.
 I just did not know at that time how to approach writing and I had very little gear and no money to buy any.
-I could finally afford my first synthesizer a few weeks ago, so now I’m going full on new wave!!
-LOL
+I could finally afford my first synthesizer a few weeks ago, so now I’m going full on new wave!

 As a professional gear junkie what Instruments, Plugins, Programs could you recommend for new producers?